 While not all kids approaching their first birthday are doing the exact same thing, these are some of the best toys that hit certain milestones that most children hit around this time.
 Included are dolls to... inspire imaginative play, ride-on toys that help with gross motor skills, and even cause and effect toys that teach them that doing something creates another reaction.
-So whether their getting into everything or more laid back and relaxed these are the best toys for a one-year-old to keep them happy, healthy and growing.
+So whether their getting into everything or are more laid back and relaxed these are the best toys (and gifts) for a one-year-old to keep them happy, healthy and growing.

 Puppies and toddlers are two of the cutest things on earth, and together, well, the cuteness is almost too much.
 Of course, not all families are up for a walking, barking, (pooping) kind of pooch, so this battery-powered version may be perfect.
 Even those who do have a real-life Fido will love this little guy, because he can do tricks like no other dog.

 Not only can he sing, as kids pull (an important new skill) him around by his leash, but he teaches numbers, colors and parts of the body.
 With... more than 60 songs, melodies, sounds and phrases, he’s sure to keep little ones entertained.
 Two AAA batteries are required (not included), but at least there’s no need for a pooper scooper.